Kiana Ledé: Career

 In 2011, Ledé's mother discovered Kidz Bop, a website for kids to upload and share videos of themselves performing.
 She uploaded a video of Ledé performing an original number on the piano which was selected as a finalist.
 After performing Adele's "Someone Like You" to earn her a place in the Top 4, Ledé won the 2011 KIDZ Star USA Grand Prize out of 45,000 submissions, the largest national talent competition for kids ages 15 and under.

 At a school assembly, Ledé was told that she won the national talent search by American Idol winner Kris Allen.
 The prize included a RCA Records recording contract and a starring role in the Kidz Bop 21 music video and commercial.
 Allen said after seeing her live, "she went from 'She's good' to 'She is no doubt gonna win this thing.'"

 Ledé said she had the opportunity to listen to and select from her top three song choices.
 After considering and listening to the songs, she said she chose her first single "Hey Chica" because of the upbeat tempo.
 The song was released June 19, 2012.
 Brown has performed the song on The Today Show and at the 86th annual Macy's Thanksgiving Day Parade.
 She also performed "Do The Mermaid" from Barbie in A Mermaid Tale 2.

 In 2012, Ledé was named cover girl for Miss Moxie's Holiday 2012 issue.
 The site praised "Hey Chica" for promoting a "clear message of self-empowerment and encourages young women to feel beautiful in their own skin".

-At the age of 16, Ledé moved to North Hollywood.
-She worked at a gymnastics center and a jazz club due to her receiving no advance from RCA Records.
+At the age of 16, Ledé moved to Los Angeles.
 As artists do, she wanted more creative control of her music, so she showed the label what she was working on.
 They did not see potential in her work, and dropped her a month later.
-She was later motivated by Grammy award-winning production duo Rice N' Peas to perform cover songs.
-The series was dubbed "Soulfood Sessions" and helped her gain a following.
+She started creating cover songs with production duo Rice N' Peas.
+The series was dubbed "Soulfood Sessions" and gained millions of views.